TaylorDarneille/SEI713/00-config-deployment/deploy-django.md

 release: python3 manage.py migrate
 ```

-Obviously, replace `yourappname` with your actual app name.
+Replace `yourappname` with your actual app name.
 The release command will do any database migrations that are needed upon deployment.

 ## Static Assets and Whitenoise